balena-os/migrate/docs/concept.md

 #### UBoot Platforms

-u-boot boot configurations be setup up in several different ways and the challenge for the balena migrate u-boot boot manager is to understand the configuration presnt on the device. u-boot files (MLO & u-boot.img) that indicate the partition u-boot boots from can be found in regular partitions, in the boot sector of a drive or in special mmcblk devices (mmcblkboot).
+u-boot boot configurations can be setup up in several different ways and the challenge for the balena migrate u-boot boot manager is to understand the configuration present on the device. u-boot files (MLO & u-boot.img) that indicate the partition u-boot boots from, can be found in regular partitions, in the boot sector of a drive or in special mmcblk devices (mmcblkboot).

 The current strategy is to use a uEnv.txt file to modify the boot configuration.
-The location of the file has to carefully chosen to allow u-boot to find it and use it appropriately.
+The location of the file has to be carefully chosen to allow u-boot to find it and use it appropriately.

 Possible complications can result from incompatibilities between the u-boot files and the kernel / dtb files.